CMS-Enterprise/easi-app/pkg/cedar/intake/README.md

 ## Publishing data to cedar on a CRON job

 The client has a `PublishOnSchedule` function which sends data to CEDAR.
 It relies on the environment variable `CEDAR_INTAKE_PUBLISHER_ENABLED` to conditionally to publish data to CEDAR on a schedule. `True` will publish it.
-Currently the timing is hardcoded to be Fridays at noon.
+Currently the timing is hard coded to be Fridays at noon.